Premier Bank (Bangladesh): Services

-Premier Bank, Mastercard launch prepaid card for travel agents on September 2023.
+Premier Bank, Mastercard launch prepaid card for travel agents in September 2023.
 The card will offer special benefits, including seamless visa fee payments not requiring any endorsement that affects personal travel quotas, no expense limit for single transactions and zero annual fees.

-Premier Bank launches 'Premier Bank Quick Account Service' on August 2024.
+Premier Bank launches 'Premier Bank Quick Account Service' in August 2024.
 Premier Bank Quick Account is the latest addition to Premier Bank's digital services, enabling users to instantly open a bank account with just a few clicks.

-Premier Bank launches 'Premier Bank Green PIN' service on October 2024.
+Premier Bank launches 'Premier Bank Green PIN' service in October 2024.
 This new service allows customers to instantly activate their debit, credit, or pre-paid cards, or generate a new PIN for their cards, via the bank's website or its mobile banking app, Pmoney.